AlejoGarat/alejogarat.github.io/README.md

 ## Work Experience

+** Software Engineer @ Sagitta (_Nov 2024 - Present_)**

+- I co-develop AI-driven solutions across various projects.
+- My responsibilities include analyzing, designing, developing, and maintaining systems that integrate large language models, machine learning techniques, and data processing frameworks to optimize business processes and enhance operational efficiency.

+** AI Researcher @ Universidad ORT Uruguay (_May 2024 - Present_)**

+- Involved in projects focused on improving the reliability of intelligent systems.
+- Working on verifying intelligent systems with learning components.
+- Developing tools to verify Large Language Models in industrial applications.

 **Lecturer @ Universidad ORT Uruguay (_Aug 2021 - Present_)**

 - Lead weekly Artificial Intelligence practical courses utilizing Python to teach practical lessons on subjects like Q-learning and Minimax.
 - Instructed students in Data Structures and Algorithms courses, covering both theoretical analysis and C++ programming.
 - Delivered courses in Haskell for Logic and Discrete Mathematics.

+**Founding Engineer @ Stealh Startup (_Mar 2024 - Oct 2024_)**

+- Responsible for the development of both the backend and frontend of the web application.
+- Designing and implementation of solutions using technologies such as Golang, PocketBase, Flutter, and Svelte.

 **Backend Developer @ SHOWX (_May 2023 - Feb 2024_)**